top of page

 I grew up on a farm kilometres from my nearest neighbors.
 My older brother was away at boarding school and my parents worked late.
 So I would kick the footy by myself.
 I got creative and would kick the ball onto our house.
 The slanted roof would allow it to roll off so I could practice my kicking and overhead marking.
 I also turned our trampoline on its side and would kick into that repeatedly and gather the ground ball as it it were a rebound net.

 One way that might work for you is to kick into a net such as a soccer goal at your local park.
 This allows you to get a lot of reps in during a short period of time, as you do not have to go and retrieve the ball after each kick.
-Watch the video below to see it in action with a player I worked with:

 Click here for part 2 of The Ultimate AFL Off-Season Training Guide where I provide valuable information about cardio training and running.